-- A. Encourage increased cooperation between the county and surrounding areas regarding comprehensive planning and economic development issues. - B. Support the regional efforts of the International Trade, Business and Economic Development Council (ITBEC) for Northwest Wisconsin and the Northwest Wisconsin Regional Planning Commission. - C. Support the efforts of the Burnett County Development Association, community development organizations, and local chamber of commerce. - D. Promote dialogue and continue to strengthen relationships between the town and local businesses and agricultural.
+- A. Encourage increased cooperation between the county and surrounding areas regarding comprehensive planning and economic development issues. - B. Support the regional efforts of the International Trade, Business and Economic Development Council (ITBEC) for Northwest Wisconsin and the Northwest Wisconsin Regional Planning Commission. - C. Support the efforts of the Burnett County Development Association, community development organizations, and local chamber of commerce. - D. Promote dialogue and continue to strengthen relationships between the town and local businesses. - E. Support programs that provide business networking opportunities to increase business collaboration, shared resources, and to identify needs and opportunities.

-Goal 5: Maintain the utility, communication, and transportation, infrastructure systems that promote economic development.
+Goal 5: Maintain the utility, communication, and transportation infrastructure systems that promote economic development.

-- A. Work to maintain an effective and efficient government to reduce the tax burden. - B. Improve economic development opportunities along highway corridors. - C. Support the development of regional facilities, cultural amenities, and services that will strengthen the long-term attractiveness of the town, county, and region. - D. Monitor the infrastructure needs when they are consistent with the town's comprehensive plan. - E. Support the development of world class communication systems.
+A. Work to maintain an effective and efficient government to reduce the tax burden.

+- B. Improve economic development opportunities along highway corridors. - C. Support the development of regional facilities, cultural amenities, and services that will strengthen the long-term attractiveness of the town, county, and region. - D. Monitor the infrastructure needs of established businesses in order to meet their expansion and facility needs when they are consistent with the town's comprehensive plan. - E. Attract and support the development of world class communication systems.